WCSCourses/ScientificCommunities/05-leadership-and-governance.md

 ---

-## Sources & influences
+## Sources & evidence

-This section draws substantially on Andy Robinson's analysis of collaborative and network leadership in *The Less Visible Leader*, particularly the principles of shared power, creating space for others to contribute, building trust, embracing ambiguity, providing sufficient infrastructure, resolving differences and adapting over time.

-The section also draws on Communities of Practice literature and the **Scientific Community Engagement Fundamentals** course from the Center for Scientific Collaboration and Community Engagement (CSCCE).

-### Key sources
+### Additional source

-- Robinson, A. (2012). *The Less Visible Leader: Emerging Leadership Models for Environmental Networks, Coalitions, and Collaboratives*.
+Robinson, A. (2012). *The Less Visible Leader: Emerging Leadership Models for Environmental Networks, Coalitions, and Collaboratives*.
 Institute for Conservation Leadership.

+Robinson's report examines leadership in networks and collaborative initiatives, including trust, listening, shared power, distributed leadership, infrastructure and adaptation.
+Those principles inform this section but the report's frameworks, wording and exercises are not reproduced here. :contentReference[oaicite:10]{index=10}

+### Primary CoP source

-- Wenger-Trayner, E. & Wenger-Trayner, B. (2015). *Introduction to communities of practice: A brief overview of the concept and its uses.*
+Wenger-Trayner, E. & Wenger-Trayner, B. (2024). *Communities of Practice in and across Organizations: A Guidebook.*
-- Center for Scientific Collaboration and Community Engagement (CSCCE). *Scientific Community Engagement Fundamentals.*

-**Adaptation:** Robinson's work focuses primarily on environmental networks, coalitions and collaboratives rather than scientific Communities of Practice.
-The principles have therefore been adapted here to the context of scientific CoPs.
+The guidebook emphasises that Communities of Practice depend on member commitment, initiative and relationships, and that leadership is part of the community's development.

+### Additional evidence

+Participatory planning literature also supports involving relevant stakeholders in decisions and avoiding processes dominated by a single group or perspective.
+The Community Tool Box provides an openly licensed practical resource on participatory planning. :contentReference[oaicite:11]{index=11}

+### Our synthesis

-**Our synthesis:** The governance canvas, "step-back test" and decision-making exercises were developed for this guide.
+The governance model, decision-mapping exercise, dependency test and governance canvas were developed specifically for this guide.

 ---